yonimoses/jira-rest-customfield/README.md

 After adding this custom field to an issue edit screen, you can select one of those values so it will be associated with the current issue.

 # Development
-Please refer to atlassian and their atlas cli on how to run/debug/develop it.
+Please refer to atlassian and their [atlassian-sdk](https://developer.atlassian.com/server/framework/atlassian-sdk/) on how to run/debug/develop it.
+It's been a journey learning it.

 # Installation